odiffey/MusicSite/README.md

       In `.env` set the environment variable of `MONGO_ROOT_PASSWORD`.

-   2. Set the password for the musare user (the one the backend will use).
+   2. Set the password for the music user (the one the backend will use).

       In `.env` set the environment variable of `MONGO_USER_USERNAME` and `MONGO_USER_PASSWORD`.